 - Insert the downgrade-eligible version of Windows media in the CD drive and follow the installation instructions.

 - If the software was previously activated, you will not be able to activate it online.
 In this case, the appropriate local Activation Support phone number will be displayed.
 Call the number and explain the circumstances.
 When it is determined that the end user has an eligible Windows licence, the customer service representative will provide a single-use activation code to activate the software.
 Please note that Microsoft does not provide a full product key in this scenario.

 See additional details and FAQ

 Provided that certain requirements are met, end users may request that another party perform the downgrade on their behalf.
-The following document explains how to meet those requirements and what the process entails.
+The following document provides clarity about how to meet those requirements, and what that process entails.